 Become a koala-fied citizen scientist and help report koala sightings

-Koalas were first listed as vulnerable in SEQ under the Nature Conservation Act 1992 (NC Act) in 2005, and in 2015 this was expanded to koalas across the state.
-In 2022 the conservation status of the koala was upgraded to Endangered both within Queensland under the Act and nationally under the Environment Protection and Biodiversity Conservation Act 1999.
+South East Queensland (SEQ) is home to the highest concentration of koalas in the state, but sadly, their numbers are in decline.
+Koalas were first listed as vulnerable in SEQ under the Nature Conservation Act 1992 back in 2005.
+That status was expanded statewide in 2015, and by 2022, koalas were officially upgraded to endangered - both in Queensland and nationally under the Environment Protection and Biodiversity Conservation Act 1999.

 Koalas face a range of environmental stresses including habitat loss, impacts from high-intensity bushfires and climate change, disease, and car strikes.